gderivas/cripto_tax_calculator/README.md

-# Cripto Tax Calculator (BETA-WiP)
+# Crypto Tax Calculator (BETA-WiP)

-Criptocurrencies Profit/Losses Calculator for the following plattforms:
+Cryptocurrencies Profit/Losses Calculator for the following plattforms:

 - Kraken
 - Coinbase
 - Numerai

-Calculates profit/loss for buy/sell orders (FIFO method) of criptocurrencies and stake/earn profits.
+Calculates profit/loss for buy/sell orders (FIFO method) of cryptocurrencies and stake/earn profits.
 It also takes into account the difference in price of the earn/staked profits and the sell orders.

 The kraken trades export does not contain the actual prices for the earn profits.
 The price is queried against the [Kraken Rest API](https://docs.kraken.com/rest/#tag/Spot-Market-Data/operation/getOHLCData).
 You can use a file with the prices instead.
 If not, a excel file will be created with the prices/exact dates used.
 By default: ``data/stake_prices.xlsx``